Zenika/feedzback/docs-source/docs/business-cases/reply-to-feedback-request.md

 ## Technical specifications

 Be sure to read [Request feedback](./request-feedback) first.
+To learn more about draft, read the [Feedback draft](./feedback-draft) documentation.

 To reply to a feedback request, the `giverEmail` must visit the following page, based on its secret `tokenId`: